 With the dawn of the internet, we entered the Information Age.
 Through online searches, people can find a host of resources and information on any given topic.
 This can be especially helpful for people who are struggling with their mental health or looking for ways to self-improve.
+There are plenty of resources out there that can connect you with others who have similar struggles or share information about new effective treatments like TMS.
 Beyond information, you can also find inspirational quotes, stories, and insights on a range of topics, which many people find comforting and motivating.

 Negative Effects on Mental Health